 - Bale clamp: The bale clamp, as you might expect, allows you to handle baled products that don’t use pallets.
 For instance, think of materials like hay, cotton and wool.
 You might find these clamps useful in agricultural and manufacturing environments.

 - Carton clamp: A carton clamp allows a forklift to pick up pallet-free containers, such as cartons or cases of products or large appliances.
+This attachment has applications in many warehouses across industries.

 - Fork positioner: With a fork positioner, you can adjust the distance between two forks, making it easy to work with various pallet sizes.
 This attachment is common in distribution, warehousing and food manufacturing industries.

 - Fork clamp: A fork clamp lies in between a fork positioner and a clamp.
 It can clamp down on awkwardly shaped loads and position the tines as well.
+This forklift attachment is versatile and has a place in many industries.

 - Paper roll clamp: Paper roll clamps are specialized attachments that let paper manufacturers and printers handle rolls without damaging the material.